Bike computers & cycling apps

 There is also the petty little things that tickle us.
 There is a short descent along Hallet Road on my way to Norton Summit where I am aim to raise my maximum speed.
 So I keep and eye on this very short segment after every ride.

-If haven’t picked up cycling for health, fitness or pleasure here are my cycling posts that might interest you.
+If you haven’t picked up cycling for health, fitness or pleasure here are my cycling posts that might interest you.
 Road Bike Selection and UK to Adelaide, a Kookaburra’s Story.

 Leave a Comment